Life Insurance for Children: What You Need to Know

 Should I Buy Whole Life Insurance for My Child?

-Now that you know the benefits of a whole life insurance policy for children — cash value, covers final expenses, lock in lower premium, etc. — it’s up to you to decide the value in how it will benefit your child.
+Now that you know the benefits of a whole life insurance policy for children — cash value, future insurability, lock in lower premium, etc. — it’s up to you to decide the value in how it will benefit your child.
 Purchasing a whole life insurance policy for your child can be a great gift to them and their future for its sound protection and cash value growth.

 Ready to take the next step in planning for your child’s financial future?
 Contact your American Family Insurance agent today — they’ll answer your questions and help you find the right policy for you and your child.